How we test vacuum cleaners at Ideal Home

 We also track whether the vacuum is equipped with anti-odour technology, anti-allergen filters or anti-hair wrap features, which helps us provide suitable comparisons at different price points.
 This means we can be more effective in giving you all the information you need to choose the right vacuum - without having to spend hours searching yourself.

-When it comes to the best cordless vacuum cleaners, we know that battery life is super important.
-We measure how long a full battery charge lasts in each the various power modes and how long it takes to recharge once the battery runs out.
+In the case of cordless vacuum cleaner, we also measure how long a full battery charge lasts in each the various power modes and how long it takes to recharge once the battery runs out.

-Next we look at attachments.
-We not only look at the range of number of attachments included with the vacuum cleaner, but also how easy they are to interchange and store.
+Next, we look at the attachments provided with the vacuum (if provided).
+We not only look at the range of attachments included with the vacuum cleaner, but also how easy they are to interchange and store.
 In addition, we determine how necessary the attachments are, and how often the average household would be them.

 We use every single attachment to test its effectiveness, and also use specific attachments for certain scored tests.